NavinShrinivas/Gossip-Glomers-Jepsen-Challenges/README.md

 ## Overview :
-This repo holds my solutions to the gossip glomers Challenges that has a series of challenges built using `maelstorm` sdk (go and rust).
+This repo holds my solutions to the gossip glomers Challenges that has a series of challenges built using `maelstrom` sdk (go and rust).
 These are a bunch of introductory distributed system challenges that I think give a good first look into dist sys.
 I personally found them not so challenging.

 ## Notes on Challenges :